 Jordan’s Petra is one of the most impressive archaeological sites our world has to offer.
 With more than 800 monuments that stretch over an area of 264 square kilometers, it is no surprise it was named one of the New Seven Wonders of the World.
 A common misconception is that Petra only includes the iconic Treasury facade, carved into the sandstone that you see on posters.

-Seeing the full park is difficult, given that the park’s sheer size requires a significant amount of hiking, and you’ll have so much else to do in Jordan, so you won’t be able to see everything in Petra.
-But stretching your visit to Petra across two days will give you an opportunity to see more of what Petra has to offer.
-It also gives you an opportunity to meet local Bedouins who have lived in Petra for decades.
+The park’s sheer size requires a significant amount of hiking, and you’ll have so much else to do in Jordan, so you won’t be able to see everything in Petra.
+But stretching your visit to Petra across two days will allow you to see the best Petra has to offer.
+It also gives you the opportunity to meet local Bedouins who have lived in Petra for decades.
 Here is our suggested itinerary:

-If you have a better itinerary for your group, we still recommend taking as much time as possible to see the wonders of Petra.
-If camping isn’t your preference, get in touch for our preferred hotels in Petra.
+If you have a different itinerary for your group, we still recommend taking as much time as possible to see the wonders of Petra.